-- If nothing else, having an Air Cadet in the family usually means a busy week, busy training year and a fulfilling few years as you watch your son or daughter grow into a disciplined, skilled and mature citizen as they confidently move into their adult life.
+- Air Cadet in the family usually means a busy week, busy training year and a fulfilling few years as you watch your son or daughter grow into a disciplined, skilled and mature citizen as they confidently move into their adult life.
 Many parents volunteer their time and assist the squadron.
 If interested in volunteering your time, talk to the Squadron Sponsoring Committee (parent’s committee).
 Another option is to join as a Cadet Instructors Cadre (CIC) officer. (http://skacl.ca/join/cic/)

 - To be able to fund some squadron activities, your child will be asked to help fundraise a few times a year from their squadron.
 Parents are encouraged to help out: more volunteers = more funding = more activities for your squadron!

 - The regular training year runs from September to June.
 Your Cadet will have one mandatory meeting each week called a “Parade night”.
 Mandatory aspects of the program are must do’s for all cadets and form the basis for the program across Canada.
 These include activities such as local Remembrance Day parades and fundraising.